5 Ring Avulsion Injury Statistics and What to Do If It Happens to You

 We’ve talked about ring avulsion before on our blog.
 Lots of people ask us, “What is ring avulsion?”
 In short, it’s a pretty name for a very ugly medical accident that could change your life.

-There are three grades of injury.
+1. There are three classes of injury.

 Class I- Blood is still actively working through your hand and the injured finger.
 Repair and aid may be as simple as basic tissue or bone repair.

 Class II- Blood is no longer moving through your finger.
 A surgeon will likely be called in to reconnect blood vessels within your finger before attempting to repair any tissue or bone damage.